karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 I can say that I generally drop all the tables and re-create them before each test (you should have your create statement all written out anyways!).
 There are a couple reasons not to drop your tables after each test.
 First, if a test fails you won't be able to see your data.
 Secondly, if something goes wrong, it's more likely to have a negative impact on the following test.

 Just don't be afraid to try.
+Although speed hasn't been an issue for me with these types of test, due remember that you can always separate them from your faster unit tests.

 ### Equality, Identity and Tests ###

 I've written many tests which made unnecessary assumptions about the implementation of my code with respect to identity and equality.
 Many times it's important to make the distinction, but just as often it isn't.

-One of the tests we just wrote made such as an assumption, here it is again:
+One of the tests we just wrote made such an assumption, here it is again:

 	[Test]
 	public void ReturnTheValidUser()